 Because the Maltese do not shed much, many of their hybrids are also safe for allergic owners.
 However, some cross-breeds might be prolific shedders, so make it a point to read up on this before bringing one home.
 Even so, they’ll need regular brushing.

 Zoey is totally sweet to everyone at the vet, her old dog walkers, my friends and the groomer.
 She’s usually a little reserved when I take her out in public, though.– Zoeysmom (Spoiled Maltese)

 Usually, Maltese hybrids respond well to training and need early socialization.
-Though, they can be stubborn at times.
-Where they lack in obedience and work intelligence, they make up for in high adaptive intelligence.
+Though, it’s likely they’ll be stubborn at times.
+Where they lack “obedience & working intelligence,” they often make up for in high adaptive intelligence.
 After all, they’re great at reading emotions.

-They also require regular exercise, and depending on the mix, can also take on an adventurous and inquisitive streak.
-Irrespective of the parents, never leave your small dog unsupervised at home or beyond.
+They also require regular exercise.
+And depending on the hybrid, can also take on an adventurous and inquisitive streak.
+Irrespective of the parents, never leave your small dog unsupervised at home for a long period of time.
 Otherwise, they can develop anxiety issues.

 Maintain a consistent and positive tone during the training sessions, and the Maltese and their cross-breeds respond well.
 Give them a lease and they soon assume the ‘small-dog’ syndrome and become stubborn tyrants.